melvars/Texx-Server/README.md

 # BEAM-Messenger
-~The messenenger with that certain something~
+The messenenger with that certain something.
 Just a task for me to create my own social network.
 It's not my aim to create a **popular** social network.
 ## The things the network should/will feature